 Ms. Deakin is the Chief People Officer at Spin Master Inc..
 She brings over 20 years of multi-faceted Human Resources experience gained at industry leading organizations.
-She is also Director and Vice Chair for Providence Health Care Foundation's Board of Directors.
-Tara holds a Bachelor of Arts from the University of Western Ontario and achieved the designation of Leadership Fellow at the International Women's Forum, a Harvard and INSEAD partnership.
+She is also a Director on the St. Michael's Hospital Foundation.
+Tara holds a Bachelor of Arts from the University of Western Ontario.
+Ms. Deakin has specialized skills in the areas of human resources and risk management.